After 1380 B.C.

 David begins his rule as king after the death of Saul.
 His reign, however, begins with him ruling over only one Israelite tribe (his own tribe of Judah).
 He will not make Jerusalem his capital until he is made ruler over all Israel.

-Solomon, after the death of his father David, begins his reign as king of Israel.
+Solomon, after the death of his father David, begins his reign in Jerusalem as king of Israel.

 959 - 958

-King Solomon completes the building of Jerusalem's temple dedicated to the great God.
+King Solomon completes the building of the temple dedicated to the great God.

 Israel splits into two separate entities, with two separate ruling dynastys, after the death of Solomon.
 The northern ten tribes of Israel, commonly referred to as simply "Israel" in the Bible, is ruled over by Jeroboam.
 This kingdom will, eventually, make Samaria its capital city.
 The southern part of Israel, composed of the tribes of Judah, Benjamin and Levi, becomes the Kingdom of Judah.
 Rehoboam, the son of Solomon, rules over the kingdom from Jerusalem.
 He will reign for seventeen years.